Soft-Sprint-Studios/Texture-Blender/README.md

 # Texture-Blender
-Texture blender is a tool written by Soft Sprint Studios for parallax engine, use this to blend textures
+Texture blender is a tool written by Soft Sprint Studios for parallax engine, use this to blend textures, This supports blending diffuse,normal and speculars!